pdhruvii/VolunteerHub/README.md

     - Production orchestration using Docker Swarm with two API replicas, built-in load balancing, rolling updates, and automatic restart policies
     - Health endpoints (/health/alive and /health/db) and monitoring via DigitalOcean built-in graphs and email alerts and also local cAdvisor
 - Implement two complete advanced features:
-    - Establishing fully automated nightly PostgreSQL backups to DigitalOcean Spaces with a tested one-command restore capability
+    - Establishing fully automated nightly PostgreSQL backups to DigitalOcean Spaces with a tested single command restore capability
     - Achieving secure, automated, zero-downtime continuous deployment via a GitHub Actions CI/CD pipeline that builds, pushes the image, and triggers a rolling update on the Swarm cluster

-- Keep the system lightweight by delivering a clean, well-documented REST API instead of a frontend, making it instantly usable with Postman or curl and easy for future extensions, while ensuring the entire stack can be deployed and operated by any small groups with almost no overhead.
+- Keep the system lightweight by providing a well-documented REST API instead of a frontend, making it instantly usable with Postman/curl and ensuring easy stack deployment.

 ## Technical Stack